The case for clearly defining your exit strategy

 The lesson here is clear.
 You won’t always be right, and you must have a process in place for the inevitable times when you will be wrong.

 A rules-based investment process like trend following establishes predefined exit points before entering each position.
 This process defines exactly how much capital is at risk with each position across the portfolio.
 That allows you to cut losing trades quickly – before they ever have the opportunity to grow into career-ending losses.

 Here’s how a simple trend-following strategy could have worked on Valeant:

 Using a 200-day moving average would have gotten you into the stock during much of its move higher through 2013 and 2014.
 Then you would have gotten out of the stock above $200 per share – before it lost nearly 90% of its value.

 With this kind of strategy, you will give up some profits when stocks fail to trend higher, like in 2014.
 But giving up this relatively small upside allows you to systematically avoid disastrous losses.

 That’s a small price to pay for a softer landing.

-Ross Hendricks is a senior portfolio consultant at Longboard Asset Management.
+Ross Hendricks is a senior portfolio consultant.